[Alliance in Action] At S. Korea-US summit, extended deterrence upgrade should be top priority

 "At a time when the world order is in a state of flux, what we need is to protect the universal values of free democracy, the rule of law and human rights with countries that share these values," he said.

-"As these values are currently under threat from the rise of China and Russia, as well as the growing threat posed by North Korea, I believe the alliance between South Korea and the US is crucial in protecting them."
+"As these values are currently under threat from the rise of autocracies, as well as the growing threat posed by North Korea, I believe the alliance between South Korea and the US is crucial in protecting them."

-Ahn said he is supportive of a NATO-style nuclear-sharing program to deter growing insecurity on the Korean Peninsula, and emphasized that South Korea must take steps to enhance its own defense capabilities, rather than relying solely on the US.
+Ahn said he is supportive of a NATO-style nuclear-planning groups to deter growing insecurity on the Korean Peninsula, and emphasized that South Korea must take steps to enhance its own defense capabilities, rather than relying solely on the US.

 And there has also been "a positive shift in perception" towards the program in the US in recent years, he said.

 “That is the feeling that I receive by meeting people from the US, the one that I received last year and this year.
-It is all different.
+It is evolving.
 It is getting more positive,” he said.

 According to a report released in January 2021, the Chicago Council on Global Affairs recommended the creation of an Asian Nuclear Planning Group that would include Australia, Japan and South Korea in the US nuclear planning processes.
 Another report released in January of this year by the CSIS suggested that the US should establish a framework for joint nuclear planning, similar to a North Atlantic Treaty Organization planning group.